 With that said, if you’re a business owner and trying to build a successful high-performance team, you must understand your people.
 First, have a conversation with them.
 Listen to why they want to be there – by your side.
 What are their goals?
 Aspirations?
 What drives them?
 Only when you know answers to these kinds of questions and get to know your team will you know how to manage them.

 A good leader will take the time and effort to do this.
-Communication is very important in all aspects of life, especially for leaders.
+Communication is very important in all aspects of life, especially for leaders and entrepreneurs.

 Get Your Team Involved With Your Vision

-The very first thing you need to have is a vision.
+To make people passionate about their work, you have to have one thing first – a compelling vision.
 Your vision is your greatest asset.
 And when it comes to leadership you cannot inspire anybody without a vision.

-Think about history, when someone wants to conquer a country, they must inspire people by sharing a clear vision of conquest.
+Think about history, when someone wants to conquer a country, they must inspire people by sharing a clear vision of the conquest.
 The vision inspires commitment.
-It’s like “Hey, this is what we’re going to do!” – “That’s what it’s going to look like when we win!”
+You show them – this is what we’re going to do – and – this is what our victory is going to look like.